OmarMoBadr/CF-Mashup-Maker/readme.md

 Make a new mashup by specifying how many problems per rating.

-Now a `mashup.txt` file has been made containing the codes for the mashup problems (make a contest using them).
+Now a `mashup.txt` file has been made containing the codes for the mashup problems (make a new mashup using them).

 ## Dependencies